Login

 Tucked in behind the Sheriff Court building are the remains of a stone building.
 They may not look very much today, but they have an important part in Dumbarton's history.
 These are the stone walls of the Dumbarton Old Prison. it was somewhat larger with parts demolished for the widening of Glasgow Road and the extension of the court building.
 The small remaining access road alongside the court building is Maclean Place, but it should be approached on foot, if necessary using the nearby carparks.

 The Tolbooth which stood in the High Street, served as an administrative centre and also a prison.
 There were stocks outside the raised main entrance.
-That function was to be relocated here.
+That function was to be relocated here in conjuection with the establishment of the enlarged and formal court.

 This jail was designed by the architects James Gillespie & Robert Scott with the foundation stone being laid in 1824.